 Oracle provides a common infrastructure that supports both in-database and custom R algorithms.
 Oracle also provides an integrated GUI for business users.
 Oracle provides both R-based access and GUI-based access to in-database analytics.
 A major part of Oracle's strategy is to maintain agility in our portfolio of supported techniques - being responsive to customer needs.

-dunnhumby Increases Customer Loyalty with Oracle Big Data and Oracle Advanced Analytics
+NEW! dunnhumby Delivers for Its Clients with Oracle Big Data and Oracle Advanced Analytics